 - Pass either the hazardous material (H) endorsement exam or the passenger (P) endorsement exam, if applying for a Class C CLP

-- Decide what type of driver's license you want – a REAL ID Massachusetts Driver’s License (valid for federal purposes) or Standard Massachusetts Driver’s License (not valid for federal purposes).
-Go to our website at mass.gov/id to decide
+- Decide what type of CLP you want – a REAL ID Massachusetts permit (valid for federal purposes) or Standard Massachusetts permit (not valid for federal purposes).
+Need help deciding?
+Try our REAL ID: Real answers tool.

 - Bring your required identification and completed application to an RMV Service Center